Coding for Positive Rate in the Source Model Key Agreement Problem: Main Results

 \subsection{Erasure Sources}

 We illustrate the condition (\ref{eq:nproductnonzeroSKrate}) for erasure sources and relate it to previously known bounds.
-Suppose we are given a joint probability distribution $p_{XY}(x,y)$.
-Without loss of generality, we assume that $p_X(x)>0$ and $p_Y(y)>0$ for all $(x,y)\in \mathcal{X}\times\mathcal{Y}$.
+Suppose we are given a joint pmf $p_{XY}$.
+Without loss of generality, we assume that $p_X(x)>0$ and $p_Y(y)>0$ for all $(x,y)\in \mathcal{X}\times\mathcal{Y}$ throughout this section.
 We define a path, which is used in the proofs of the theorems given below. \begin{definition} A sequence $(x_1, y_1, x_2, y_2, \cdots, x_k, y_k)$ forms a path if all $x_i$'s with $x_i\in\mathcal{X}$ are distinct and also all $y_i$'s with $y_i\in\mathcal{Y}$ are distinct.
 We say the length of the path is $2k$ and we assign the following value to the path

 Let $\epsilon_{1}$ be the minimum value of all possible paths and $\epsilon_{2}$ be the minimum value of all possible paths of length at most four.
 In particular, we have

 \end{definition}